ZiyadElgendy92/Card-matching-memory-game/README.md

 # Memory Game Project
-front-end project for the intro to programming nanodegree program, by Ziyad Elgendy.
+a front-end project for Udacity's intro to programming nanodegree program, by Ziyad Elgendy.

 ## Instructions